PARNES: A rapidly convergent algorithm for accurate recovery of sparse and approximately sparse signals: Local linear convergence and optimality

+It turns out that under these assumptions, the sequence of $y_k$'s converges to the solution $x^*$.

-Additionally, we assume the iterates $y_{k}$ are $s$-sparse when sufficiently close to $x^{\ast}$.
-This is reasonable since each iteration of \textsc{nesta}-\textsc{lasso} involves projecting the current iteration onto a $1$-norm ball.
-Due to the geometry of the projection, there is a high likelihood that our assumption will hold.
-Under the \textsc{rip} and the assumption that $x^{*}$ is $s$-sparse, it follows by Theorem~3.2 in \cite{OPT} that the \textsc{lasso} problem has a unique solution.
-Since the one-norm ball is compact, this implies that $y_{k}$ converges to $x^{*}$.
+\begin{lemma} If $A$ satisfies the \textit{restricted isometry property} $(\textsc{rip})$ of order $2s$, and the optimal solution $x^*$ is $s$-sparse, then the sequence of $y_k$'s converges to $x^*$. \end{lemma} \begin{proof} Under the \textsc{rip} and the assumption that $x^{*}$ is $s$-sparse, it follows by Theorem~5 in \cite{OPT} that the \textsc{lasso} problem has a unique solution.
+Since the $y_k$'s lie on the $1$-norm ball, and the $1$-norm ball is compact, this implies that the sequence of $y_{k}$'s must converge to $x^{*}$. \end{proof}